microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise6/README.md

     ![](../Manual/Images/HidePasswordPipeline.png)

+### The package deployment
+There are multiple ways to deploy a MSIX package so that other users can get and install it:

+1. You can upload it on a website or on a file share and, through a Windows 10 feature called [App Installer](https://docs.microsoft.com/en-us/windows/msix/app-installer/app-installer-root), let Windows handle all the deployment process for you, including automatic updates support.
+This approach is great for internal distribution, like for an enterprise or for a set of testers.
+2. You can use the Microsoft Store.
+It's a great option for consumer apps, since the Store is already integrated in every Windows 10 PC and it takes care of all the deployment infrastructure (automatic updates, package signing, etc.)
+3. You can use Visual Studio App Center, which is a platform provided by Microsoft to automate the life cycle of applications, including the deployment phase.

+If you have an Azure subscription or you're willing [to open a trial](https://azure.microsoft.com/en-us/free/), continue to Task 17, which will show you the best deployment experience for MSIX packages through web deployment and App Installer.

+However, in case you don't have one, you can skip to Task 18, which will guide you to deploy the MSIX package to Visual Studio App Center, which doesn't require an Azure subscription.

 ### Exercise 6 Task 17 - Create the release pipeline - Deploy to a website with AppInstaller
 App Installer is the technology built-in in Windows to handle the installation of MSIX packages.
-However, App Installer can do more than that: it enables developers to publish a MSIX package on a web location or a file share, together with a special XML file, and let users to install the application from there.
+Thanks to it, users can install a package just by double clicking on it, without the need (like it was in the past on Windows 8) to use PowerShell scripts or developer tools.
+However, App Installer isn't only about local packages, but it enables users to install a package also from a remote source, like a website or a file share.
+This is made possible by a special XML file, with **.appinstaller** extension, and the **ms-appinstaller** protocol.
-The App Installer file can be linked on a web page using the **ms-appinstaller** protocol.
 Thanks to it, users won't have to manually download and install the MSIX package.
-It's enough for the user to click on the link in the web page to start the installation.
+It's enough for the user to click on a link which uses this protocol (for example, in a web page) to start the installation.
 Additionally, the App Installer file can be configured to support automatic updates.
 As a developer, you just need to deploy an updated MSIX package and App Installer file to the same web location or file share.
 Automatically, all the users who have installed the application from that location will receive the update.

 In this task we're going to include the generation of an App Installer file as part of our build process.
 In the end, we're going to deploy all the artifacts (the MSIX package, the App Installer file and a web page to trigger the installation) on Azure Storage.